Guide for using Cahute and fxlink on WSL 2

 3. Since fxlink is installed in your home directory,

-fxsdk build-cg -s may not work properly as it requires root privileges.
+fxsdk build-cg -s may not work properly as it requires sudo privileges.
 In this case, execute the following workaround in WSL terminal:

 % which fxlink